robertseaton/robertseaton.github.com/_posts/2013-05-27-what-makes-a-problem-important-2.markdown

 saving a million lives.

 Working on something hard is not in and of itself virtuous.
-People working on research in pure mathematics are working on hard problems, butiven how disconnected pure mathematics is from reality, just donating money to a charity is probably more important than working on the [millenium problems](http://www.claymath.org/library/monographs/MPPc.pdf).
+People working on research in pure mathematics are working on hard problems, but given how disconnected pure mathematics is from reality, just donating money to a charity is probably more important than working on the [millennium problems](http://www.claymath.org/library/monographs/MPPc.pdf).

 You might think, "Yeah, but sometimes pure mathematics does have important real world consequences."
 I agree.
 This is not a real objection, though.
 We are again talking about the likelihood of doing a lot of good.

 One could argue, for example, that you might have some kind of powerful insight into  many of the world's greatest ills by setting the record for most olives eaten in a single sitting.
-The chance is neglibible.
+The chance is negligible.
 You would have a higher likelihood of success by working directly on solving world hunger, etc.

 ## If Not Me, Then Who?